 Not all calcium supplements are the same.
 For the body to benefit from calcium tablets or capsules, they must dissolve in the stomach, but some tablets may pass through the gastrointestinal system without fully disintegrating.
-As a result, the body only absorbs part of the calcium or none, depending on the individual.1 Cal Mag + Vit D3 is offered as a vegetarian capsule, to facilitate easier disintegration for individuals who need immediate benefit.*
+As a result, the body only absorbs part of the calcium or none, depending on the individual.1 Cal-Mag + Vit D2 is offered as vegan vitamin capsules to facilitate easier disintegration for individuals who need immediate benefit.*

 Calcium is the most abundant mineral in the body.
 Teeth and bones contain 99% of the body's calcium.
-Adequate calcium intake is essential for the formation and maintenance of healthy bones and teeth.
+Adequate calcium intake is essential for forming and maintaining healthy bones and teeth.
 The remaining 1% is found in the blood and other bodily fluids where, among other things, it aids with blood clotting, nerve transmission, and muscle operation.*2

 Calcium is stored in the bones; insufficient daily calcium intake can cause the body’s calcium serum level to drop below optimal levels.
 When serum calcium levels drop, the body takes the calcium its needs from the bones, causing the bones to weaken.
 Research indicates that bone resorption responds immediately to increased calcium intake.*3

-Inadequate calcium intake is one of primary nutritional concerns in the United States.* The individuals most affected include the following:
+We created these vegan calcium supplements because inadequate calcium intake is one of the primary nutritional concerns in the United States.* The individuals most affected include the following:

 - Pregnant women, whose bodies give up calcium for the fetus.*